 - Optional add-ins: 2 tablespoons fruit puree*; 1 tablespoon nuts, raisins, chocolate chips, and/or shredded coconut; 1 tablespoon almond or peanut butter instead of the 1 teaspoon oil*; savory additions like cheese, dill, etc. (see notes)

-- *I now almost always make these muffins with mashed banana and almond butter for the extra moisture and flavor.
+- *I now almost always make these muffins with 3-4 tablespoons mashed, overripe banana and almond butter for the extra moisture and flavor, and I have reduced the honey (or maple syrup) by half.
 I also love the raisins and coconut for the added sweetness.
 Feel free to use this recipe as a framework and tailor it to suit your needs.
 If you prefer a savory muffin, omit the sweetener or reduce it to one teaspoon.
-If you'd like the muffin to be sweeter, increase the sweetener or add raisins, chocolate chips, etc. For those who cannot consume sugar or other natural sweeteners but desire some sweetness, you may wish to try 1/4 teaspoon of stevia, adjusting to personal preference.
+If you’d like the muffin to be sweeter, increase the sweetener or add raisins, chocolate chips, etc. For those who cannot consume sugar or other natural sweeteners but desire some sweetness, you may wish to try 1/4 teaspoon of stevia, adjusting to personal preference.

 - The fruit puree is excellent for adding moisture as well as natural sweetness and flavor to these muffins.
 My favorite is mashed, very ripe banana, although pumpkin puree and apple butter are very good options.
 For easy access to a small amount of banana, simply peel and freeze overripe bananas.
 When needed, break off a small piece and thaw at room temperature or microwave in 15-second increments or until the banana can be mashed with a fork.

-I am thrilled to share this recipe as an ambassador for Bob’s Red Mill.
+I am delighted to share this recipe as an ambassador for Bob’s Red Mill.
 Their Golden Flaxseed Meal is freshly milled to preserve the natural oils and nutrients.

 You may also enjoy…